 Topical relevance decides the sustainability of your affiliate site.

-If you choose an expired domain that is not relevant to your niche, then sooner or later, you’ll be penalized by Google. 😬
+If you choose an aged domain that is not relevant to your niche, then sooner or later, you’ll be penalized by Google. 😬

-Some expired domains don’t take off, and most of them get penalized after a few months.
+Some aged domains don’t take off, and most of them get penalized after a few months.

-How do you check for the expired domain’s relevancy?
+How do you check for the aged domain’s relevancy?

 There are two ways: